swaptacular/swpt_accounts/protocol.rst

    value MUST be a non-negative number.

 max_amount : int64
-   The secured amount SHOULD NOT exceed this value.
+   The secured amount MUST NOT exceed this value.
 This value MUST be equal or bigger than the value of ``min_amount``. [#zero-amounts]_

 recipient : string